Ji-Hwan Bae Player Props: Pirates vs. Padres

-Ji-Hwan Bae -- with a slugging percentage of .034 in his past 10 games (including no homers) -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Blake Snell on the hill, on June 28 at 7:05 PM ET.
+Ji-Hwan Bae -- with an on-base percentage of .147 in his past 10 games, 153 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the San Diego Padres, with Joe Musgrove on the mound, on June 29 at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Padres.
+In his previous game he had a hitless performance (0-for-2 with an RBI) against the Padres.

 Ji-Hwan Bae Game Info & Props vs. the Padres